 In addition to the Wylie and Summer Research Fellowship, the Graduate School offers the Dr. James W. Longest Memorial Award, providing $2,000 for social science research with potential benefits for disadvantaged communities; the Michael J. Pelczar Award, providing $1,000 for students who have been a teaching assistant for at least 1 year and demonstrated excellence in their teaching and research; the Phi Delta Gamma Graduate Fellowship, offering $1,000 to a student doing interdisciplinary research; and the Dr. Mabel S. Spencer Award, providing $15,000 in honor of the memory of Dr. Spencer, who taught at Maryland from 1948 to 1968 and was a pioneer in inspiring and helping /graduate students from underrepresented groups.

 One particularly noteworthy external fellowship opportunity is the Economic Club of Washington Doctoral Research Fellowship.
 This provides a $10,000 stipend for 1 semester for students in the dissertation writing phase.
 Eligibility is restricted to students in the Washington, DC, area writing in economics and related disciplines, and our students have been very successful in winning this award over the years.
-For more information about the fellowship and how to apply, click here.
+For more information about the fellowship and how to apply, visit this page on the Economic Club website.

 Our students have won other external fellowships, grants, and internships in recent years, some of them specific to particular fields or topics.
 Recent sources of such support include the Federal Reserve Board, the Federal Reserve Bank of Kansas City, the Americas Center of the Federal Reserve Bank of Atlanta, the Inter-American Development Bank Research Grant, the Mathematica Disability Research Consortium, and the National Science Foundation.
 Your advisors may have suggestions about sources of support (including summer job opportunities) that are particular to your field.